 Teacher candidates participate in "start-of-school" activities at their site.
 Mentor and teacher candidate determine the first class that the teacher candidate will teach.
+Note: This first class must be in the morning as candidates need to be on campus by 1:00pm.
 Teacher candidates spend 10-15 hours per week (across three days) at their site.
-Beginning October 17, teacher candidates participate in The School Exchange (see description below) for six Mondays.
+Beginning October 15, teacher candidates participate in The School Exchange (see description below) for six Mondays.